shiva-agrawal/autonomous_driving/02_Perception/Traffic sign classifier using CNN and Keras/readme.md

 ## Folder details:
 * Traffic sign classifier.py - algorithm
-* train.p.zip - train dataset of images
+* train.p.zip - train dataset of images (not in repo)
-* test.p.zip - test dataset of images
+* test.p.zip - test dataset of images (not in repo)
-* valid.p.zip - validation dataset of images
+* valid.p.zip - validation dataset of images (not in repo)

 ## References: